What are the costs?

 Where are the classes held?

 ORCA has a new facility on the second floor of the Port of Everett's Waterfront Center.
 Designed specifically for ORCA, the location is ideally situated on the water in the 12th Street Yacht Basin.
-Three instructional classrooms, faculty offices, a common area, and lunchroom adjoin the state of the art research lab designed for ORCA students.
+Five instructional classrooms, faculty offices, a common area, and lunchroom adjoin the state of the art research lab designed for ORCA students.
 1205 Craftsman Way, Suite 203, Everett, WA 98201.
 (There is an Everett Transit stop in front of the building)

 What are the hours?